Duma Key: Plot

 Freemantle comes to learn that his beach house has hosted many successful artists, including Elizabeth, during its eighty-year existence.
-Edgar and Jerome manifest pronounced psychic talents while on or near the island, seemingly stemming from their debilitating brain injuries.
+Edgar and Wireman manifest pronounced psychic talents while on or near the island, seemingly stemming from their debilitating brain injuries.
 Edgar's art becomes more vivid and distressing, featuring ship-and-seaside compositions whose vessel and mysterious, red-cloaked passenger draw nearer to shore in each successive painting.
-Elizabeth grows alternately lucid then incoherent as her dementia worsens, scattering her beloved china figurines, murmuring that, "The table is leaking", and repeatedly urging Jerome to throw one faceless figurine into her koi pond.
+Elizabeth grows alternately lucid then incoherent as her dementia worsens, scattering her beloved china figurines, murmuring that, "The table is leaking", and repeatedly urging Wireman to throw one faceless figurine into her koi pond.
 In a moment of chilling clarity, Elizabeth asks Edgar if he has begun painting the ship yet.

 After Edgar's paintings attract statewide acclaim, he hosts an art exhibition and accompanying lecture at an upscale Sarasota gallery, gaining a devoted audience (including Edgar's visiting loved ones) and yielding half a million in sales.
 Elizabeth makes a rare appearance at said exhibition; upon seeing his ship-and-seaside paintings, she reacts violently, making cryptic references and warnings, before suffering an incapacitating (and ultimately fatal) stroke.
 Edgar notices previously unseen details in his work: the ship's rotting sails, children toys littering its decks, screaming faces hiding in its foamy wake.

 Narrative timelines interweave as Edgar's present-day ordeal parallels the tragedy which befell the Eastlake family in 1927.
 Young Elizabeth, suffering a head-wound in a horse carriage accident, turns to sketching as a means of recuperation.
 An outside presence—"Perse"—speaks to her, sometimes in her mind or sometimes through her rag-doll, filling her with knowledge, reality-altering powers and a gradual infiltration of sinister urges.
 Elizabeth directs her bootlegger father to a pile of ship debris in the shallows, unearthing a red-cloaked porcelain figurine.
 Her sketches grow progressively more malevolent, until, driven by fear, she rebels against Perse, provoking the entity's wrath.
 As an act of retaliation, Elizabeth's twin sisters are lured into the ocean to drown.
 Only her nursemaid, Melda, takes direct action; as Perse's drowned-sister things move beachward, the governess holds them off by means of silver jewelry, buying precious moments with her life while Elizabeth neutralizes the Perse statuette.